okjuan/virtual.book/_posts/2023-06-05-revise-a-sentence-2.md

 ---
 layout: post
-title: how to revise a sentence (2)
+title: "how to revise a sentence #2"
 permalink: /revise-a-sentence-2
 tags: essays editing writing